TetR (tetraccycline Regulator) lentiviral particles

-TetR (tetracycline regulator) protein is the key regulatory protein in the Tetracycline-controlled inducible gene expression system.
+TetR (tetraccycline regulator) protein is the key regulatory protein in the Tetraccycline-controlled inducible gene expression system.
 When TetR protein is present it binds to the promoter, blocking expression.
-Induction of expression is accomplished by addition of Tetracycline (or doxycycline) which removes TetR from the promoter.
+Induction of expression is accomplished by addition of Tetraccycline (or doxyccycline) which removes TetR from the promoter.

 The presence of TetR can be achieved by the following methods: